 How Do You Wash Box Braids Without Ruining Them?

 Washing your braids might seem intuitive, but there are a few extra steps that are essential if you want to avoid ruining them with frizz, unraveling, or lingering smells.
 Here is our step-by-step recommendation for washing box braids without ruining them.

 - Spray Your Roots: Grab a small spray bottle and fill it with about one to two inches of water, then add a squirt of your favorite shampoo and swirl it around to mix.
+You should also make sure to soak your hair in warm water for a while before beginning to shampoo.
 Once combined, carefully spray the shampoo mixture on the parts between your braids, directly onto your scalp.
 As you go, gently rub the shampoo into your scalp using the pads of your fingers (not your nails!).
 Pay attention to any areas with a lot of build-up, and don’t forget your edges.

 - Rinse It Out: Next, hop in the shower to rinse out the shampoo!
+Ensure that your scalp is thoroughly covered with water before you remove the braids.
 Carefully move your braids out of the way to direct most of the water onto your scalp.
 After a few minutes, lean your head back under the water and let it run throughout your braids, but don’t rub!
 Rubbing your scalp or braids while wet will make them frizz when they dry.
 Make sure to get all the product out, as lingering shampoo could cause dandruff or scalp irritation.

 Can you wash box braids in the shower?
 Definitely!
 Just be sure to follow these instructions carefully to avoid frizz.